ioChem-BD/readthedocs/guides/usage/uploading-content-to-create/shell-commands.rst

 Shell commands
 ==============

 All commands described here allow **-h** parameter that will display a help message containing a wider description of its usage.

+.. warning:: It is not allowed to upload calculations to the base path (*/db/username*), you must always upload calculations into a project.

+.. warning:: Two calculations with the **same name** and in the **same project** are not allowed, otherwise upload process will **fail**.

 Basic parameters
 ----------------